MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_04L02_Package_AVD_applications_ADDS.md

    |Assign access to|**User, group, or service principal**|
    |Select|**az140-wvd-users**|

-   > **Note**: Windows Virtual Desktop users and hosts need at least read access to the file share.
+   > **Note**: Azure Virtual Desktop users and hosts need at least read access to the file share.

 1. Within the Remote Desktop session to **az140-cl-vm42**, start **Command Prompt** and, from the **Command Prompt** window, run the following to map a drive to the **az140-42-msixvhds** share (replace the `<storage-account-name>` placeholder with the name of the storage account) and verify that the command completes successfully: